 It all sounds good, right?
 Now, let's discuss some cons... don't worry, there aren't many.

-2. The service is subscription-based - but it really comes down to your preference.
-Would you rather spend thousands of dollars on a server and software and use it for several years or would you prefer to just pay the monthly or annual fees?
+2. The service is subscription-based - but it comes down to your preference.
+Would you prefer to spend thousands of dollars on a server and software and use it for several years or would you prefer to pay the monthly or annual fees?

 3. Compatibility with your line of business (LOB) applications can be hit and miss.
-If your applications require a certain versions of Microsoft Office (common with databases), you probably want to think twice before upgrading.
+If your applications require a specific version of Microsoft Office (typical with databases and older programs that can send own emails), you probably want to think twice before upgrading.

 4. It can be hard to keep up with the changes.
-Microsoft is constantly adding new features and making changes to the User Interface (UI).
-This means you probably have to learn how the new programs operate.
+Microsoft is continually adding new features and making changes to the User Interface (UI).
+You will probably have to learn how the new programs operate.

 5. Most people would only use less than 20% of the functionality.
-Office 365 is a lot more that email service, cloud storage and access to desktop applications - but that's what the majority of users need.
-It has so many features that it may be intimidating to look at all that's included.
+Office 365 is much more than email service, cloud storage and access to desktop applications - but that's what the majority of users need.
+It has so many features that it may be intimidating to look at the features you could use!

 6. Office 365 plans can be confusing.
-Retail chains sell Office 365 Personal and Office 365 Home but it's not really suitable for businesses!
-It will give you the desktop applications but you won't get the Exchange server or SharePoint.
+Retail chains sell Office 365 Personal and Office 365 Home, but it's not suitable for businesses!
+It will only give you the desktop applications, but you won't get the Exchange server or SharePoint.

 What we can do for you

-If you think Office 365 is a right fit for your company, we can help you switch to it.
-We've helped many companies in Nelson and Richmond to move away from their broken legacy systems to the 21st century and will be happy to do the same for you.
-We can come to you anywhere in Nelson and around to talk about your needs, your current infrastructure, discuss what works and what doesn't and offer you a solution that is designed for your business.
-When we have a clear picture of what you need, we will prepare a migration plan for your company to avoid downtime and disruption, setup the required user accounts, move your emails, consolidate your files and move them to OneDrive or Sharepoint, setup your company devices and give you training on how to get the best out of Office 365.
+We can help you switch your company to Office 365 .
+We've helped many companies in Nelson and Richmond (and around the World!) to move away from their broken legacy systems to the 21st century and will be happy to do the same for you.
+We can come to you anywhere in Nelson and around to talk about your needs, your current infrastructure, discuss what works and what doesn't and offer you a solution suitable for your business.
+When we have a clear picture of what you need, we will prepare a migration plan for your company to avoid downtime and disruption, set up the required user accounts, move your emails, consolidate your files and move them to OneDrive or Sharepoint, configure your company devices and give you training on how to get the best out of Office 365.

-Office 365 isn't very difficult to setup for a new business and can be done in about an hour plus extra hour for each user.
-If you already have your own domain and been using email service from either your ISP, hosting provider, or a competing solution like Google's G Suite, things get a bit trickier as we will also have to migrate your emails and stored files from older accounts to Office 365.
+Office 365 isn't tough to set up for new business and takes about an hour plus extra hour for each user.
+If you already have your domain and been using email service from either your ISP, hosting provider, or a competing solution like Google's G Suite, things get a bit trickier as we will also have to migrate your emails and stored files from older accounts to Office 365.
 However, it rarely takes more than two hours per user.

-Microsoft understands that a typical employee or business person usually have more than one device so all of the above options allow you to use Office 365 on several devices with no extra fees.
-Also, if your company has needs for mailboxes that are shared among several people (for example, email@example.com), those are free, as long as they are used by licensed users!
+Microsoft understands that a typical employee or business person usually have more than one device, so all of the above options allow you to use Office 365 on several devices with no extra fees.
+Also, if your company has needs for mailboxes shared among several people (for example, email@example.com), those are free, as long as they are used by licensed users!